Priyabrata409/Priyabrata409/README.md

-### Hello !
-My name is Priyabrata Panda 👋
+###   Hi there, I'm Priyabrata Panda 👋

-- 🔭 I’m currently working as a freelancer at Fiverr and Upwork
+🔭 Currently working as a Software Developer

-- 🌱 I’m currently working on Machine Learning and Deep Learning.
-- 🤔 I’m looking for help regarding getting an Internship
-- 💬 Ask me about any thing on Machine Learning, Deep Learning, Python, SQL.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/priyabrata-panda-80485018a/ "LinkedIn")
+🌱 Skilled in Python, AWS, Kubernetes, Docker, Kafka, and RabbitMQ

+💼 Over 3 years of professional experience in designing, developing, and deploying scalable, production-ready applications

+📫 Connect with me on LinkedIn

-- 😄 Pronouns: He/Mr.
+😄 Pronouns: He/Him

-- ⚡ Fun fact: I am an amazing cook.
+🍳 Fun fact: I'm a passionate and creative cook outside of tech!